 Disclaimer: This post contains affiliate links to handpicked partners, including tours, gear and booking sites.
 If you click through or buy something via one of them, I may receive a small commission.
 This is at no extra cost to you and allows this site to keep running.

 Whether self-guided, on a bike or via horse cart, a Bagan tour at any pace means exploring a city filled with thousands of ancient temples.
-Here’s how best to go about uncovering this magnificent city of Myanmar.
+Here’s how to find the temple wonders of this magnificent city and archaeological zone of Myanmar.

-I arrived at 4 am following another long overnight bus from Inle Lake.
-I had two options of finding my hotel – by foot, since I knew it wasn’t too far away, or by horse and cart.
+I arrived in Bagan at 4 am following another long overnight bus from Inle Lake, stupas dotting the twilight-cloaked plains.
+I had two options for finding my hotel – by foot or by horse and carriage.
 “How wonderfully quaint,” I thought.
-“Horse and carts, just like days of old.”
-Sitting in the open cart, feet dangling over the edge, bumping along with the clip-clopping sound down the dark streets in the early hours of the morning, Bagan was already beginning to feel mysterious – like I had stepped back in time by centuries.
+Sitting in the open cart, feet dangling over the edge, bumping along with the clip-clopping sound down the dark streets in the early morning hours, Bagan was already beginning to feel like a centuries-old time hop.

 The temple city of Bagan is one of the four top traveller hotspots in Myanmar, alongside Yangon, Mandalay and Inle Lake, and it still retains an ageless feel, nostalgic of the time when the temples were constructed between the 9th and 13th centuries.